 Over the years, HBCUs have made many notable breakthroughs in higher education.
 For example, they outperform non-HBCU institutions in graduating first-generation, low-income, Black students.
 However, they also face a number of challenges with enrollment and retention.

 Many HBCUs are tapping into chatbot technology to impact student success.
-Mainstay is currently working with nine HBCUs and partnering with them to achieve a variety of their goals.
+AdmitHub is currently working with nine HBCUs and partnering with them to achieve a variety of their goals.
 Let’s explore some of the priorities a few of these HBCUs are addressing, and how they’re actively solving challenges with behaviorally intelligent chatbots.

 How HBCUs Combat Summer Melt